OdinMeng/Nova-IMS-Projects-Portfolio/README.md

 </p>

 ## 2. Obesity Prediction with Supervised Modelling
-The Machine Learning I project involved in creating a supervised model for a multi-class classification task.
+The Machine Learning I project focused on developing a supervised model for a multi-class classification task: predicting individual obesity levels based on features from a [Kaggle competition dataset](https://www.kaggle.com/competitions/predict-obesity-level).

-The task was to predict obesity levels of an individual according to their features for a given [dataset](https://www.kaggle.com/competitions/predict-obesity-level) on Kaggle Competition.
-The dataset is based on a variety of features, including weight, height, age, gender, and lifestyle-related factors.

-To handle missing data, K-Nearest Neighbors (KNN) was used to impute numerical features, while the Iterative Imputer was employed to fill in missing categorical values.
+The dataset included various attributes, such as weight, height, age, gender, and lifestyle-related factors.
+To address missing data, K-Nearest Neighbors (KNN) was used to impute numerical features, while the Iterative Imputer handled categorical values.

-Among the models tested, Gradient Boosting emerged as the most accurate, achieving high F1 scores (around 95% F1-score), with performance evaluated using Stratified K-Fold Cross-Validation.
+After testing several models, Gradient Boosting proved to be the most effective, achieving an F1-score of approximately 95%.
+Model performance was rigorously evaluated using Stratified K-Fold Cross-Validation.

 ![](images/ml1_competition_header.png)